Member | Established: 1933 | Member since 1987

 LICPA requires the application of ISA 220 and ISQC1 and has organized mandatory CPD training on quality control and audit quality for all members.

 LICPA’s approach to QA reviews is commendable in ensuring audit quality in the jurisdiction.
 LICPA might consider outlining the steps it will need to undertake to establish the AQAB, which is a key group of individuals to ensure that education or disciplinary measures are taken as appropriate.
 Establishment of the AQAB requires strategic planning and communicating the resources needed to achieve this objective.
-Considering the reports received from ICAG in 2016 and the pending report from ICAN, LICPA is encouraged to follow-up with practitioners to support improvements and preparation for future QA reviews.
-Along these lines, LICPA is encouraged to prepare members for the changes from quality control standards to quality management standards that being proposed and reviewed by the IAASB.
+Considering the reports received from ICAG and ICAN, LICPA is encouraged to follow-up with practitioners to support improvements and preparation for future QA reviews.
+Along these lines, LICPA is encouraged to support members to implement quality management standards that are effective and have since replaced ISQC 1 and ISA 220 (revised).

 Current Status: Execute